shampoodleshams/i-like-telling-stories...even-with-data/final_project_Shambhavi.md

 * Box office collections (in US dollars, adjusting for inflation)
 * Volume of international viewership

-<br><br> Additionally, features of a horror movie could include quantifiable elements like:
+<br>Additionally, features of a horror movie could include quantifiable elements like:
-<li> Length and pace
+* Length and pace
-<li> Use and frequency of jump scares
+* Use and frequency of jump scares
-<li> Premise (described in its synopsis)
+* Premise (described in its synopsis)
-<li> Age range of actors/characters (young kids?
+* Age range of actors/characters (young kids?
 Babies?
 Old people?
 Family?)
-<li> Central use of creatures, animals, insects to incite horror
+* Central use of creatures, animals, insects to incite horror
-<li> Central use of gore, weapons, trauma-inducing tools to incite horror
+* Central use of gore, weapons, trauma-inducing tools to incite horror
-<li> Central use of psychological fears/phobias (agoraphobia, arachnophobia, thalassophobia) to incite horror
+* Central use of psychological fears/phobias (agoraphobia, arachnophobia, thalassophobia) to incite horror

-<br><br> The audience of my project might include horror movie creators and critics.
+<br>The audience of my project might include horror movie creators and critics.
 They could say something like, "As a horror movie creator, I want to know what truly works for my audience so that I can create top-grossing, widely-reviewed, impactful horror movies while I'm alive," and, through my story, be able to identify specific fear triggers, movie attributes and psychological elements to adopt in their next feature films.

 ## Petrifying Project Structure
 1. A brief background of horror movies